germs-lab/germs_miscanthus/data/input/LAMPS/README.md

 ### ITS (DNA and RNA)

 This is an interesting import.
 The files were previously worked on by M. Millican.
 Now we are going to use the phyloseq object he created.
-We have 152 samples.
-In his phyloseq we end up with 124.
+We have 152 sequence samples with 127 being unique.
+In his phyloseq we end up with 124: "2032" "2040" "5108" as removed.

   - **Metadata**: "GERMS-DATAMAN/DOE-CABBI/LAMPS/ITS\ sequencing/0.metadata.xlsx"
   - **Raw sequences**: "GERMS-DATAMAN/DOE-CABBI/LAMPS/ITS\ sequencing/Raw\ sequences"